 The project will operate in a manner determined to be acceptable and compatible with surrounding development in that the project will comply with all applicable zoning regulations, building codes, and other regulations in the HMC.
 The proposed site improvements will also have to meet all City standards and details to the satisfaction of the Director of Public Works as shown on the final map and improvement plans.
 The project will also be subject to various conditions of approval intended to protect the surrounding neighborhood from any potentially harmful impacts.
-In addition, the project includes guest parking spaces and a private street, which will minimize potential parking and traffic impacts on Gading Road after construction of the homes.
+In addition, the project includes guest parking spaces and private streets, which will minimize potential parking and traffic impacts on 4th Street, B Street, and Chestnut Street after construction of the homes.